You may also be aware that you can give and receive recommendations.

 Do you see the difference in the level of effort involved?

-A recommendation, on the other hand, requires some time and thought.
+Recommendations matter even more.
 The person recommending you actually has to write something (or you can draft it for them!).
-As with an endorsement, the person is putting their name on the line to support you, but it’s much more complete and conspicuous.
+As with an endorsement, your contact is putting their name on the line to support you.

 A word about recommendations and references.